 Billionaire businessman Carl Icahn is one investor seeing value in energy companies.
-This week, the hedge fund manager announced his purchase of 60 million shares in the Canadian oil and gas producer, Talisman Energy.
+The hedge fund manager recently announced his purchase of 60 million shares in the Canadian oil and gas producer, Talisman Energy.
 Icahn has built up a nearly 6 percent stake in the Calgary-based energy producer, worth a whopping $300 million.
 Even though the company has been a perennial underperformer, after Icahn’s tweet, the stock climbed to the highest level in more than a year.

 click to enlarge

 According to Forbes, analysts figure if Icahn and the CEO can successfully turn the company around, “The gain on the legendary raider’s 6 percent could be more than $500 million.”

 I believe this “raider’s” deal represents one of the many potentially lucrative energy plays that savvy investors are getting excited about.
 Whereas last summer, Chinese companies werescooping up valuable resource assets, now a different phenomenon is taking place.